 My meditation teachings are simple and open-ended.
 I invite my students to explore the inner workings of their own minds, to become observers of their thoughts and thought patterns to be able to more clearly see how their minds work.
 This simple understanding can lead to infinite possibilities, allowing for both control and surrender over the power of the mind, which, in turn, creates a more balanced relationship with oneself.

-Balancing the seven major chakras of the body is a great way to move toward physical, mental and emotional equilibrium.
-The seven major chakras are energy centers that travel from the base of the spine up through the crown of the head that are said to harness and contain all the significant energy of the physical, mental and spiritual bodies of a person.
+Balancing the seven major chakras of the body is a great way to move toward physical, mental, and emotional equilibrium.
+The seven major chakras are energy centers that travel from the base of the spine up through the crown of the head that is said to harness and contain all the significant energy of the physical, mental and spiritual bodies of a person.
 These centers each represent a different physical part of the human anatomy that, in turn, correlates to a different emotional and/or spiritual part of a person’s being.
-Imbalances, blocks or hyper activity in any of these major chakras is said to completely imbalance and destabilize a person.
+Imbalances, blocks, or hyperactivity in any of these major chakras are said to completely imbalance and destabilize a person.

 What better way to spend a week-long retreat (in paradise, by the way!) than focusing on these energy centers, striving to balance these seven whirling vortexes of energy to bring balance and peace into your life?

 Each day we will examine a different center, both meditating upon this area (and its respective color, mantra, symbol, meaning, representation, manifestation, and sound) as well as physically practicing asana that correlates to the specific epicenter that we’re working with.

 The balance of these chakra centers is crucial to finding balance both on and off the mat, so we will work to target these areas with playful asana and in-depth breathing and meditation techniques.